Vicente Pizarro: International career

-He represented Chile U15 at the 2017 South American U-15 Championship and Chile U17 at the 2019 South American U-17 Championship – Chile was the runner-up – and at the 2019 FIFA U-17 World Cup.
+Pizarro represented Chile U15 at the 2017 South American U-15 Championship and Chile U17 at the 2019 South American U-17 Championship – Chile was the runner-up – and at the 2019 FIFA U-17 World Cup.
 Also, he represented Chile U20 in a friendly tournament played in Teresópolis, Brazil, called Granja Comary International Tournament, playing all the matches against Peru U20, Bolivia U20, and Brazil U20.

 He represented Chile at under-23 level in a 1–0 win against Peru U23 on 31 August 2022, in the context of preparations for the 2023 Pan American Games.
+He was included in the final squad for the games, where Chile won the silver medal.

+In 2024, he took part in the Pre-Olympic Tournament.

+At senior level, he received his first call up for the friendlies against Mexico and El Salvador in December 2021 and made his debut in the 2026 FIFA World Cup qualifier against Ecuador on 21 November 2023 by replacing Rodrigo Echeverría at the minute 79.

 Personal life

-He is the youngest child of the Chilean former international footballer Jaime Pizarro.
+Pizarro is the youngest child of the Chilean former international footballer Jaime Pizarro.